Coagulation equations for aerosol dynamics: One-component equation

-We consider now a source $\eta \neq 0$ of small particles entering into the system at a constant rate and we study the existence of stationary injection solutions, i.e., solutions that satisfy $f(t,x)=f(0,x)$ for all $t>0$ \cite{FLNV19}.
+We consider now a source $\eta \neq 0$ of small particles entering into the system at a constant rate as described by equation \eqref{eq:smol_source}.
+We study the existence of stationary injection solutions, i.e., solutions that satisfy $f(t,x)=f(0,x)$ for all $t>0$, as defined next \cite{FLNV19}.

 \begin{definition} Assume that $K:{\R}_*^{2}\rightarrow {\mathbb{R} }_{+}$ is a continuous function satisfying \eqref{eq:K_sym} and the upper bound \eqref{eq:K_growth2}.
 Assume further that $\eta \in \mathcal{M}_{+}\left( \mathbb{ R}_*\right) $ satisfies \eqref{eq:cond_eta}.
 We will say that $f\in \mathcal{M}_{+}\left( \mathbb{R}_*\right) ,$ satisfying $f\left( \left( 0,1\right) \right) =0$ and